qut-dmrc/encrypt_all_the_things/presentation.md

 when researching on the internet:

 * activity record (metadata) retention (by state/institution/ad networks)
-    * by IP address
+    * by IP address (like a 'phone number' for your computer)
-    * by browser cookies
+    * by browser cookies (like customer cards in shops, just for your browser)
 * revealing of personal details to website owners
 * other forms of browser finger printing